BREEAM Hea 02 Indoor Air Quality Testing

 Yes, we provide ongoing support to implement recommendations and ensure compliance with BREEAM standards.

-Which pollutants are measured? ↓
+Which pollutants are measured during a BREEAM Hea 02 test? ↓

 We measure TVOCs and formaldehyde as a minimum, with optional monitoring for PM2.5, PM10 and other contaminants based on your project’s scope or assessment pathway.

-What if my test fails? ↓
+What if my BREEAM test fails? ↓

 If results exceed allowable thresholds, we help you identify the cause, recommend improvements, and return to retest — keeping your BREEAM credits on track.